 Make a mental note of how the author describes things, which words they use to manipulate your emotions and inject that copy to your own business when appropriate.

 I’m fairly certain that I haven’t mastered the art of mind mapping yet, but, so far, it definitely helps make a way for my ideas to escape.
 I bought a few large white boards ( that’s the exact same board I have) that I hung up in the places I pass the most frequently in my house.

 There are online mind-mapping resources available like MindMeister.com, but I haven’t used it and probably won’t.

 Nothing feels solid until I’ve physically written it down somewhere.

-Make it a ritual to brainstorm as ideas come to you.
+Make it a ritual to brainstorm as creative ideas come to you.
 Explore those ideas, and map it out.
-Who cares if it doesn’t make sense, your intuitive mind will connect the dots for you.
+Who cares if it doesn’t make sense?
+Your intuitive mind will connect the dots for you.

-If you’d told me years ago that the key to success was patience, I would have rolled my eyes.
+If you’d told me years ago that the key to success was patience, I would have most certainly rolled my eyes.

 I’d already seen success and patience had nothing to do with it.
 As a matter of fact, my success came from acting on my ideas impulsively and fine-tuning my screw ups later.
 That was my formula, I was preaching it, and I was helping other businesses thrive with it.

 That was until “the crash” set in.